newjersey/crm-input-constructor/README.md

 This takes some developer expertise to execute.

+*NOTE: this has not been tested on Windows systems.*

 ## Usage
 1. Install [node.js](https://nodejs.org/) on your system.
 2. Clone this repository: `git clone https://github.com/newjersey/crm-input-constructor.git`